-Vehicles in Armored Warfare are manned by crew members.
-The amount of crew members can vary from as few as two to four or five, depending on the vehicle.
-The commander is a special member of the crew who is in charge of the other crew members and generally improves their performance.
+Vehicles in Armored Warfare are manned by crew members and commanders.
+The amount of crew members can vary from as few as two to four, depending on the vehicle.

-The commander is a special crew member that progresses differently than the rest of the crew.
+The Commander is a special crew member that progresses differently than the rest of the crew.
 Unlike the regular crew members, the commander can move from tank to tank and has a specific tree development system in place.
-In the Early Access phase, you can choose from multiple commanders, each with a different progression tree and different skills available.
+You can choose from multiple commanders, each with a different progression tree and different skills available.
 Some commanders are suited for specific classes of vehicles (with their skills reflecting that), while other commanders are more universal.

 - For free (the commander loses 30 percent of accumulated experience)

 - For credits (the commander loses 15 percent of accumulated experience)

 - For gold (the commander does not lose any experience)

 - While the Perk Fields for entry-level Commanders resembles a full square, other, more advanced commanders have empty spaces present in their Perk Fields to allow more interesting choices and configurations

 - Entry-level commanders only have Tier 1 and Tier 2 Perks along with smaller Perk Fields, only advanced specialist commanders have Tier 3 Perks

 - It’s possible to convert Global Reputation to Commander Experience